TelstraSuper has been supporting members’ retirement outcomes for more than three decades.

 If you currently have insurance

-As part of our merger on 30 April 2026 with Aware Super, the insurance provider will change from Nippon Life Insurance Australia and New Zealand Limited ABN 90 000 000 402 AFSL 230694 trading as Acenda (formerly MLC Limited) to Aware Super’s insurer, TAL Life Limited ABN 70 050 109 450 AFSL 237848.
-This will be effective from 1 May 2026.
+As part of our merger on 30 April 2026, the insurance provider changed from Nippon Life Insurance Australia and New Zealand Limited ABN 90 000 000 402 AFSL 230694 trading as Acenda (formerly MLC Limited) to Aware Super’s insurer, TAL Life Limited ABN 70 050 109 450 AFSL 237848.

 Most members will maintain the same type of cover upon joining Aware Super.
 Aware Super will recalculate members’ sums insured as at 1 May 2026.
 As a result, the amount of cover you receive may be different to the amount of cover you hold in TelstraSuper Corporate Plus.
 Also, the premiums and the insurance terms, conditions and policy definitions will change.